ajingu/RealSense/readme.md

 ![arucopointcloud](https://user-images.githubusercontent.com/20081122/37756061-63731a70-2deb-11e8-8481-be7f238016fa.PNG)

 ### caution
-[OpenCVForUnity](https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088) asset is required to try this demo.
+・[OpenCVForUnity](https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088) asset is required to try this demo.
 The asset should be set like `Assets/OpenCVForUnity`

+・**When some part of the marker can't be seen by the RealSense, this demo won't work well**.

 ## PointCloud(RGBD)
 ![pointcloud](https://user-images.githubusercontent.com/20081122/36625678-89cf749a-1967-11e8-933a-bf39d626b4d5.PNG)